-Our website helps you get the answers to many of your frequently asked questions.
-Our website has resources and features that make it easy to get quality care.
+Our website helps you get answers to many of your frequently asked questions and has resources and features that make it easy to get quality care.
 Our website can be accessed at Ambetter.CoordinatedCareHealth.com.
 It also gives you information on your benefits and services such as:

-- 1. Finding a Network Provider.
+1. Finding a Network Provider.

-- 2. Programs to help you get and stay healthy.

-- 3. A secure online member account for you to check the status of your claims.
+- 2. A secure portal for you to check the status of your claims, make payments and obtain a copy of your Member ID card.

-- 4. Online form submission.

-- 5. Our programs and services.
+- 3. Our programs and services, including programs to help you get and stay healthy.

-- 6. Member Rights and Responsibilities.
+- 4. Member Rights and Responsibilities.

-- 7. Notice of Privacy.
+- 5. Notice of Privacy.

-- 8. Current events and news with your Ambetter plan.
+- 6. Current events and news.

-- 9. Deductible and Copayment amounts.
+- 7. Deductible and Copayment accumulators.

-- 10. Making your payment.
+- 8. Our Formulary or Preferred Drug List.

+- 9. Selecting a Primary Care Provider.